University-Code-Projects/CPS3230-Software-Testing/README.md

         + a.
 Note that even though balance might drop due to withdrawals, <br>
         + b.
 A running total of the amount of commission earned by an affiliate should be tracked.<br>
 + 3. Create a model which describes how this aspect of the web application should function. <br>
-    +i.
+    + i.
 Use this model to automate the generation and execution of test cases for this aspect of the system. <br>
 + 4. Document the following:<br>
     + i.
 Your model in a graphical notation<br>
     + ii.
 A graph depicting how much state coverage was achieved against the number of test cases executed.<br>
     + iii.
 Explain what step(s) you would take to reduce the amount of test cases required to achieve 100% state coverage.<br>

+#Task 4: Performance Testing<br>
+Weight: 20%<br>
+Progress: N/A <br>
+It is expected serving and clicking of adverts will generate heavy usage loads on the system.
+Stakeholders are concerned about the extent to which the serveAdvert() and adClicked() methods can deal with large usage loads.<br>
++ 1. Using a performance testing tool of your choice or a custom-built test harness<br>
++ 2. Provide an indication of the number of affiliates that your system can handle. <br>
+    + i.
+Each affiliate is expected to request between an everage of 2.5 adverts per second with end users expected to click on 10% of delivered adverts.<br>